typpo/asterank/README.md

 ### The data pipeline

-`data/pipeline` folder contains the scrapers used to aggregate and build the database and associated APIs.
+The `data/pipeline` folder contains the scrapers used to aggregate and build the database and associated APIs.

 Pipeline tasks are folders in the `pipeline/run` directory and are executed in increasing order.  tasks with the same numeric prefix may be run in parallel.